UN halts aid shipments through Gaza's main crossing after looting. It blames the crisis on Israel

 The war in Gaza began when Hamas-led militants stormed into southern Israel on Oct.
 7, 2023, killing some 1,200 people, mostly civilians, and taking around people 250 hostage.
 Some 100 captives are still being held inside Gaza, around two-thirds of whom are believed to be alive.

-Israel's retaliatory offensive has killed over 44,000 Palestinians, more than half of them women and children, according to Gaza's Health Ministry, which does not say how many of the dead were combatants.
+Israel's retaliatory offensive has killed at least 44,429 Palestinians, more than half of them women and children, according to Gaza's Health Ministry, which does not say how many of the dead were combatants.
 Israel says it has killed over 17,000 militants, without providing evidence.

 The war has destroyed vast areas of the coastal enclave and displaced 90% of the population of 2.3 million, often multiple times.